daniel08311/Demo/README.md

 celery -A modules.celery.main worker -l info -O fair --autoscale=16,1
 ```
 * Creates a celery worker which has the ability to autoscale from 1 processes to a maximum of 16 processes.
-* Automatically connects to the broker specified in modules/celery/settings.py
+* Automatically connects to the broker specified in modules/celery/settings.py.
 * -O Fair indicates to use the "fair" optimization (see 2.
-Use -Ofair for your preforking workers from https://medium.com/@taylorhughes/three-quick-tips-from-two-years-with-celery-c05ff9d7f9eb)
+Use -Ofair for your preforking workers from https://medium.com/@taylorhughes/three-quick-tips-from-two-years-with-celery-c05ff9d7f9eb).

 ### Run celery scheduler
 ```bash
 celery -A modules.celery.main beat -l info
 ```
 * Creates a celery beat process which send task periodically.
-* Automatically connects to the broker specified in modules/celery/settings.py
+* Automatically connects to the broker specified in modules/celery/settings.py.
-* Task schedules are defined in modules/celery/settings.py
+* Task schedules are defined in modules/celery/settings.py.

 ### Run celery flower
 ```bash
 celery -A modules.celery.main flower --max-tasks=100000 --purge_offline_workers --port=9999
 ```
 * Creates a simple web monitor console for celery on port 9999.
-* Automatically connects to the broker specified in modules/celery/settings.py
+* Automatically connects to the broker specified in modules/celery/settings.py.
-* Look at https://flower.readthedocs.io/en/latest/ for more info
+* Look at https://flower.readthedocs.io/en/latest/ for more info.